1Othello/godot-speech-to-subtitles/README.md

 ## Things I Recommend

 - Godot Engine 4 (or above)
-- Python 3.7+ and OpenAI (Optional: not needed if you already have or will make an SRT file.)
+- Python 3.7+ and OpenAI (Optional for transcribing audio files)

 ## How To Use